ericforbes/post-review/README.rst

    :alt: Build Status

-This package provies a unified command line interface to posting code reviews and merge requests
+This package provied a unified command line interface for posting code reviews and merge requests

 The post-review package works on Python versions: